DiliniKB/SMILE-Codes/README.md

 ## How to setup

-1. copy `smile-codes` folder into the root folder of your server
+1. copy `smile-codes` folder into the root folder of your server (important)

 2. setup a new database